stagas/papers/README.md

 11. [Bipolar Disorder as a Product of Inflammation](bipolar_inflammation_diet.md) - Examination of inflammatory mechanisms in bipolar disorder and dietary approaches to treatment
 12. [Body Condition Linked to Intelligence, Memory and Emotional Capacity](body_condition_intelligence_memory_emotion.md) - Investigation of bidirectional relationships between physical health, cognitive function, and emotional processing
 13. [Cat Happiness](cat_happiness.md) - Study on feline well-being and happiness indicators
+14. [Christianity Divergence](christianity_divergence.md) - Critical analysis of the disparity between Christianity's foundational message and contemporary ecclesiastical practices
-14. [Collective Sunday Rest and Its Psychokinetic Influence on Weather Patterns](sunday_psychokinetic_weather.md) - Investigation of how synchronized human rest behavior on Sundays may influence weather patterns through collective psychokinetic mechanisms
+15. [Collective Sunday Rest and Its Psychokinetic Influence on Weather Patterns](sunday_psychokinetic_weather.md) - Investigation of how synchronized human rest behavior on Sundays may influence weather patterns through collective psychokinetic mechanisms
-15. [Communication Barriers and Student Agency](communication_barriers_education.md) - Analysis of educational communication support systems and their impact on student development
+16. [Communication Barriers and Student Agency](communication_barriers_education.md) - Analysis of educational communication support systems and their impact on student development
+17. [Dance Deprivation](dance_deprivation.md) - Comprehensive examination of the physical, psychological, and social consequences of insufficient dance engagement
-16. [Eyes Size Linked to Intelligence](eyes_size_intelligence_correlation.md) - Investigation of the relationship between eye size and prefrontal cortex activity as a biomarker for intelligence and empathy
+18. [Eyes Size Linked to Intelligence](eyes_size_intelligence_correlation.md) - Investigation of the relationship between eye size and prefrontal cortex activity as a biomarker for intelligence and empathy
-17. [The Fear of Becoming Insane Is Preventing You From Healing](fear_insanity_healing.md) - Analysis of how emotional expression and radical honesty facilitate psychological healing by exposing and integrating subconscious material
+19. [The Fear of Becoming Insane Is Preventing You From Healing](fear_insanity_healing.md) - Analysis of how emotional expression and radical honesty facilitate psychological healing by exposing and integrating subconscious material
-18. [Founding a New Country](founding_new_country.md) - Systematic analysis of nation-state formation in the modern era
+20. [Founding a New Country](founding_new_country.md) - Systematic analysis of nation-state formation in the modern era
-19. [Free Will and Computational Limits](free_will_computational_limits.md) - Analysis of how Gödel's incompleteness theorems and the halting problem limit our ability to prove or disprove determinism
+21. [Free Will and Computational Limits](free_will_computational_limits.md) - Analysis of how Gödel's incompleteness theorems and the halting problem limit our ability to prove or disprove determinism
+22. [Goal Failure](goal_failure.md) - Examination of the adaptive value of goal failure in driving personal and organizational evolution
-20. [Ineffectiveness of Psychiatry](ineffectiveness_psychiatry.md) - Critical examination of limitations in current psychiatric practice and potential reforms
+23. [Ineffectiveness of Psychiatry](ineffectiveness_psychiatry.md) - Critical examination of limitations in current psychiatric practice and potential reforms
-21. [Lightsaber Technology](lightsaber_technology.md) - Theoretical physics and engineering principles of lightsaber development
+24. [Lightsaber Technology](lightsaber_technology.md) - Theoretical physics and engineering principles of lightsaber development
-22. [Lobotomy versus Modern Mood Stabilizers](lobotomy_vs_mood_stabilizers.md) - Ethical and practical analysis comparing historical psychosurgery with contemporary pharmacological interventions
+25. [Lobotomy versus Modern Mood Stabilizers](lobotomy_vs_mood_stabilizers.md) - Ethical and practical analysis comparing historical psychosurgery with contemporary pharmacological interventions
-23. [Magical Thinking](magical_thinking.md) - Analysis of magical thinking patterns and their psychological implications
+26. [Magical Thinking](magical_thinking.md) - Analysis of magical thinking patterns and their psychological implications
-24. [Matter Translocation](matter_translocation.md) - Theoretical exploration of quantum teleportation principles applied to macroscopic objects
+27. [Matter Translocation](matter_translocation.md) - Theoretical exploration of quantum teleportation principles applied to macroscopic objects
-25. [Metabolism: Your Days Are Counted](metabolism-your_days_are_counted.md) - Research on metabolic processes and their impact on longevity
+28. [Metabolism: Your Days Are Counted](metabolism-your_days_are_counted.md) - Research on metabolic processes and their impact on longevity
+29. [Mind-Mediated Epigenetic Modulation](mind_mediated_epigenetic.md) - Examination of connections between cognitive processes and epigenetic regulation in molecular biology
-26. [Mobile Addiction](mobile_addiction.md) - Comprehensive study on smartphone addiction and its effects
+30. [Mobile Addiction](mobile_addiction.md) - Comprehensive study on smartphone addiction and its effects
-27. [Music and Well-being](music_well_being.md) - Investigation into the therapeutic effects of music on mental health
+31. [Music and Well-being](music_well_being.md) - Investigation into the therapeutic effects of music on mental health
-28. [Neuromorphic Cosmos](neuromorphic_cosmos.md) - Exploring neural-like patterns in cosmic structures
+32. [Neuromorphic Cosmos](neuromorphic_cosmos.md) - Exploring neural-like patterns in cosmic structures
+33. [Ocean as a Stochastic Generator](ocean_stochastic_generator.md) - Exploration of how Earth's oceans function as a random number generator that produced the specific "number" representing life
-29. [Polyamory and Family Resilience](polyamory_family_resilience.md) - Multidimensional analysis of structural advantages in multi-partner family units
+34. [Polyamory and Family Resilience](polyamory_family_resilience.md) - Multidimensional analysis of structural advantages in multi-partner family units
-30. [Polyamory Optimal](polyamory_optimal.md) - Research on the potential benefits of polyamorous relationships for individual and collective well-being
+35. [Polyamory Optimal](polyamory_optimal.md) - Research on the potential benefits of polyamorous relationships for individual and collective well-being
-31. [Psychiatric Feedback Loops](psychiatric_feedback_loops.md) - Analysis of recursive patterns in psychiatric treatment and their impact on patient outcomes
+36. [Psychiatric Feedback Loops](psychiatric_feedback_loops.md) - Analysis of recursive patterns in psychiatric treatment and their impact on patient outcomes
-32. [Psychopathy and Family Dynamics](psychopathy_family_dynamics.md) - Research on negative feedback loops in families affected by psychopathic traits and how communication-based interventions can disrupt destructive patterns
+37. [Psychopathy and Family Dynamics](psychopathy_family_dynamics.md) - Research on negative feedback loops in families affected by psychopathic traits and how communication-based interventions can disrupt destructive patterns
-33. [Quantum Singleton](quantum_singleton.md) - Analysis of quantum phenomena in isolated systems
+38. [Quantum Singleton](quantum_singleton.md) - Analysis of quantum phenomena in isolated systems
-34. [Reinterpreting Delusions as Comedy](reinterpreting_delusions_comedy.md) - Novel therapeutic framework for treating persistent delusional thinking through comedic reframing and self-satire
+39. [Reinterpreting Delusions as Comedy](reinterpreting_delusions_comedy.md) - Novel therapeutic framework for treating persistent delusional thinking through comedic reframing and self-satire
-35. [Skills in Schizophrenia](skills_schizophrenia.md) - Research on cognitive adaptations and unique abilities developed in individuals with schizophrenia
+40. [Skills in Schizophrenia](skills_schizophrenia.md) - Research on cognitive adaptations and unique abilities developed in individuals with schizophrenia
-36. [Spatial Cognition in Domestic Cats](spatial_cognition-domestic_cats.md) - Research on how cats perceive and navigate space
+41. [Spatial Cognition in Domestic Cats](spatial_cognition-domestic_cats.md) - Research on how cats perceive and navigate space
-37. [Speech Rhythm](speech_rhythm.md) - Analysis of speech patterns and rhythmic structures in human communication
+42. [Speech Rhythm](speech_rhythm.md) - Analysis of speech patterns and rhythmic structures in human communication
-38. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
+43. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
-39. [Useful Psychosis](useful_psychosis.md) - An alternative view of psychotic experiences and how they can be leveraged for personal growth and evolution
+44. [Useful Psychosis](useful_psychosis.md) - An alternative view of psychotic experiences and how they can be leveraged for personal growth and evolution

 ## Supporting Files